 Below is an obituary about Anthony, followed by some pictures and personal recollections of his influence on our lives.

 Anthony John Ipsaro, an internationally acclaimed educator, author, organizational consultant and psychological counselor, died yesterday with his wife and family at his side at his home in Baltimore, Maryland, after a long illness.
 He was 79.

-Anthony Ipsaro was born in Cleveland, Ohio on August 13, 1931.
-He was the second youngest of 6 children born to Antonino & Josephine Ipsaro, who were hard-working immigrants from St. Agata, Sicily, and Florence, Italy.
-Antonino Ipsaro was an orphan when he moved to the US to live with an uncle in Ohio.
+Anthony Ipsaro was born in Cleveland, Ohio, on August 13, 1931.
+He was the second youngest of six children born to Antonino & Josephine Ipsaro, who were hard-working immigrants from St. Agata, Sicily, and Florence, Italy.
+Antonino Ipsaro was an orphan, when he moved to the US to live with an uncle.
 Although he never received a formal education, Antonio had plenty of “street smarts.”
 When the Ipsaro’s were first married, they bought one truck and started hauling goods around Cleveland.
 Soon they bought another truck, and another, building the foundation for Tony Ipsaro Trucking.
-The young Anthony claims that he learned his most important business lessons at the dinner table, where his father and mother held “nightly board meetings” discussing the family trucking company.
+The young Anthony claims that he learned his most important business lessons at the dinner table, where his father and mother held “nightly board meetings,” discussing the family trucking company.